Shane Wiskus: Gymnastics career

-Junior

 2014–15

-Wiskus competed at his first elite-level National Championships in 2014 where he finished 11th in the all-around and fourth on floor exercise.
+Wiskus competed at his first elite level National Championships in 2014 and finished 11th in the all-around and fourth on the floor exercise.
 At the 2015 National Championships Wiskus placed second in the all-around behind Davis Grooms.
-Additionally he placed first on rings, second on floor exercise, and third on parallel bars.
+Additionally, he placed first on rings, second on floor exercise, and third on parallel bars.
 Wiskus was later selected to represent the USA at the Olympic Hopes Cup in Liberec.
 While there Wiskus helped the USA placed third and individually he placed third in the all-around.

 2016

-In early 2016 Wiskus competed at the RD761 International Junior Team Cup where he helped his team finish third.
+In early 2016, Wiskus competed at the RD761 International Junior Team Cup, where he helped his team finish third.
 At the 2016 National Championships Wiskus won his first national all-around title.
-Additionally he won gold on four of the six apparatuses (floor exercise, vault, parallel bars, and horizontal bars) and won silver on pommel horse and rings.
+He also won gold on four apparatuses (floor exercise, vault, parallel bars, and horizontal bars) and silver on the pommel horse and rings.

-Senior

 2017–18

 Wiskus turned senior in 2017.
-He competed at the 2017 Winter Cup where he finished 11th in the all-around.
-He next competed at the University of Calgary International Cup where he helped USA finish second behind China.
-Individually he won gold in the all-around.
+He competed at the 2017 Winter Cup and finished 11th in the all-around.
+He next competed at the University of Calgary International Cup, where he helped the USA finish second behind China.
+Individually, he won gold in the all-around.
 At the 2017 U.S. National Championships Wiskus finished 13th in the all-around.

-In 2018 Wiskus began competing with the Minnesota Golden Gophers.
+In 2018, Wiskus began competing with the Minnesota Golden Gophers and was named the 2018 Big Ten Conference Freshman of the Year.
 In February he competed at the 2018 Winter Cup where he placed ninth in the all-around and won silver on floor exercise behind Sam Mikulak.
 At the 2018 NCAA National Championships Wiskus helped Minnesota finish second as a team and individually he won silver in the all-around behind Yul Moldauer.
 At the U.S. National Championships Wiskus placed 19th in the all-around.

 2019

 Wiskus competed at the Winter Cup Challenge and placed 27th in the all-around.
 At the NCAA National Championships Wiskus placed second in the all-around behind Brody Malone.
 He won his first NCAA title on the parallel bars and placed sixth on vault and ninth on horizontal bar.

-At the 2019 U.S. National Championships Wiskus finished fourth in the all-around but won the national title on vault.
+At the 2019 U.S. National Championships, Wiskus finished fourth in the all-around but won the national title on vault.
 He competed at the World Team selection trials where he placed third in the all-around behind Sam Mikulak and Akash Modi.
 He was added to team alongside Mikulak, Modi, Yul Moldauer, and Trevor Howard.
 At the World Championships Wiskus helped team USA finish fourth.

 2020

-Wiskus competed at the 2020 Winter Cup where he placed second in the all-around and on high bar.
-He next competed at the American Cup where he placed fourth behind compatriot Sam Mikulak, Ukrainian Oleg Vernyayev, and James Hall of Great Britain.
+Wiskus competed at the 2020 Winter Cup and placed second in the all-around and on the horizontal bar.
+He next competed at the American Cup where he placed fourth behind compatriot Sam Mikulak, Ukrainian Oleg Verniaiev, and James Hall of Great Britain.
 Wiskus' junior NCAA season was cut short due to the ongoing COVID-19 pandemic and the NCAA Championships were canceled.
 In late 2020 Wiskus competed at the Friendship & Solidarity Meet where he was on the Friendship Team who placed second.